Butterscotch Apple Crisp

 Instructions

-- Bring mixture to a boil, whisking often and continuing to boil for 7-10 minutes or until sugar and salt dissolve, the mixture begins to thicken and develops a nutty caramel aroma.
-(Make sure not to burn.)
-Remove from heat and stir in vanilla.
-Set aside.
+- Bring the mixture to a boil, whisking often.
+Continue boiling for 7-10 minutes, or until the sugar and salt dissolve, the sauce thickens, and a nutty caramel aroma develops.
+(Be careful not to burn it.)
+Remove from heat, stir in the vanilla, and set aside.1-1/2 tsps vanilla extract

-- Place apple slices into prepared pan and spread them out evenly.
-Pour butterscotch topping over the apple filling, reserving ½-1 cup for serving.
+- Place the apple slices in the prepared pan and spread them out evenly.
+Pour the butterscotch topping over the apples, reserving ½ to 1 cup for serving.
 Set aside.

-- Pour melted butter into oat mixture and use a fork to stir the mixture until it is well-combined and crumbly.
+- Pour the melted butter into the oat mixture and use a fork to stir until well combined and crumbly1/2 cup unsalted butter, melted

-- Bake for 45-50 minutes or until topping is golden brown and filling is warmed through and bubbling.
+- Sprinkle the topping over the apple filling.
+Bake for 45-50 minutes, or until the topping is golden brown and the filling is bubbling and warmed through.

-- Serve warm with a scoop of vanilla ice cream and a drizzle of the reserved butterscotch sauce.
+- Serve warm with a scoop of vanilla ice cream and a drizzle of the reserved butterscotch sauce.vanilla ice cream for serving (optional)

 Nutrition